NextStepGuru/BotFly/readme.txt

 BotFly is a companion application that works with ColdBox 3.5beta (latest dev branch).
 It has only been tested within Railo 3.3.2.

+What does BotFly do?
+ - Provide basic application structures for ColdBox to help expedite application development.
+It also provides latest CSS/JS best coding practices to help keep you on the right directory.

 How to install:
  - Clone repo to local disk.
  - Download ColdBox 3.5 Dev Branch and install within BotFly's directory